 We found 5 orthopedic surgeons who accept TRICARE Prime near Houston, TX.

-Clinical interests: Sports Health, Joint Surgery, Knee Problems, Arthroscopic Surgery, Joint Aspiration, Hip ...
+Clinical interests: Joint Surgery, Knee Problems, Arthroscopic Surgery, Joint Aspiration, Hip Replacement, Knee ...
 (Read more)

 Clinical interests: Carpal Tunnel Syndrome, Arthritis, Hand Surgery Procedures, Birth Defects

-Dr. Howard Cotler, who practices in Houston, TX, is a medical specialist in spine surgery and orthopedics/orthopedic surgery.
-He is conversant in Spanish.
-He is professionally affiliated with Park Plaza Hospital.
-Dr. Cotler attended medical school at Thomas Jefferson University, Jefferson Medical College.
-His training includes a residency program at Jefferson University Hospitals.
-Patients gave him an average rating of 3.5 stars out of 5.
-Dr. Cotler honors Anthem, Blue Cross/Blue Shield, and TRICARE, in addition to other insurance carriers.
+Dr. Howard Cotler specializes in spine surgery and orthopedics/orthopedic surgery.
+He speaks Spanish.
+Dr. Cotler is affiliated with Park Plaza Hospital.
+He attended medical school at Thomas Jefferson University, Jefferson Medical College.
+His medical residency was performed at Jefferson University Hospitals.
+The average patient rating for Dr. Cotler is 3.5 stars out of 5.
+He is an in-network provider for Anthem, Blue Cross/Blue Shield, and TRICARE, in addition to other insurance carriers.